Personality Disorders Counselling in London | Treatment & Therapy

 The cognitive approach to treating personality disorders theorizes that the maladaptive behavioral patterns are the results of distorted cognition (faulty thinking processes) which must be corrected in order to correct the emotive element, which leads to improvement in the behavioral aspect.
 For example, recent studies into specialized CBT techniques designed to reduce criminogenic cognition in patients at a forensic correctional institution yielded promising results.
 By performing specialized Behavioral Experiments (BE), the psychologists were able to significantly reduce criminal thinking and behavior in patients with severe antisocial personality traits.

-The Behavioral theory for treating mental disorders differs from the cognitive approach as this treatment model only measures observable data.
+The Behavioral theory for treating mental disorders differs from the cognitive approach as this personality disorders treatment model only measures observable data.
 Internal mental processes such as cognition are thought to be unreliable because clinicians have no way to measure them, since they really cannot be seen.
 Instead, behaviorists postulate that only behavior may be corrected because it is both observable and therefore measurable.
 According to Behaviorist theories, personality disorders are learned behavior, and any behavior that is learned may be unlearned.

 The Psychoanalytic Model of treatment for personality disorders theorize that psychic difficulties derive from childhood traumas, affectional problems with the parents, or disturbances in development.
 The Psychoanalytic model places a high value on patient-doctor therapeutic rapport, with the express goal of helping the patient understand why they are the way they are.
 This ameliorative process promotes personal growth as the patients also face the traumatic events or ideas causing the psychic tension which has interfered with growth or caused severe emotional distress.